sglavoie/sglavoie.github.io-source/content/tips-and-tricks/0013_tag_navigation_in_vim.md

 Summary: A quick introduction to tag navigation in Vim/Neovim.
 Description: A quick introduction to tag navigation in Vim/Neovim.

-Let's jump right in.
+[TOC]

-## Navigate to definitions and tags
+---

-### Navigate inside the current buffer
+## Navigate inside the current buffer

 There is a command `gd` that stands for **Goto local Declaration**.
 It is quite useful when looking for a variable inside the current buffer as it allows to jump to where it is declared when the variable is under the cursor.
 Using that command, you can also find where a function is declared and it will find the first occurrence in the current function.
 If looking for the first occurrence in the buffer, `gD` (**Goto global Declaration**) will do the trick.
 You can jump back and forth to where you were with the commands `Ctrl + O` (older position) and `Ctrl + I` (newer position) in normal mode.

-### Navigate inside all buffers within the current project
+## Navigate inside all buffers within the current project

 To be able to jump between buffers and go back to the origin of a declaration when it is imported in the current module, generating tags comes in very handy as it allows you to use the command `Ctrl + ]` to jump to a tag, just like when using the help pages in **Vim**.